 Religious observances cannot add to the effectiveness of the cross.
 Religious acts, such as circumcision, can only detract from the wisdom and power of the cross of Christ.
 This is why Paul, in writing to the Galatians, pointed toward the cross.

-O foolish Galatians, who hath bewitched you, that ye should not obey the truth, before whose eyes Jesus Christ hath been evidently set forth, crucified among you?
-(Galatians 3:1).
+O foolish Galatians!
+Who has bewitched you that you should not obey the truth, before whose eyes Jesus Christ was clearly portrayed among you as crucified?
+(Galatians 3:1)

-And I, brothers, if I yet preach circumcision, why do I yet suffer persecution? then is the offence of the cross ceased (Galatians 5:11).
+And I, brethren, if I still preach circumcision, why do I still suffer persecution?
+Then the offense of the cross has ceased.
+(Galatians 5:11)

 Our common position on the cross makes the Jewish believer and the Gentile believer one Body of Christ.

-And that he might reconcile both unto God in one body by the cross, having slain the enmity thereby (Ephesians 2:16).
+and that He might reconcile them both [Jews and Gentiles] to God in one body through the cross, thereby putting to death the enmity.
+(Ephesians 2:16)

 Our death with Christ on the cross frees us from the legal requirements of the Law of Moses.

-Wherefore, my brethren, ye also are become dead to the law by the body of Christ; that ye should be married to another, even to him who is raised from the dead, that we should bring forth fruit unto God.
+Therefore, my brethren, you also have become dead to the law through the body of Christ, that you may be married to another—to Him who was raised from the dead, that we should bear fruit to God.
 (Romans 7:4)